 Definitions and Descriptions:

-Web-Based Courses are available to students who have a computer with an Internet connection.
+Web-based courses are available to students who have a computer with an Internet connection.
 You will receive instructional material via the Internet and communicate with your instructor and other students through e-mail and electronic bulletin boards.
+Most course activities will take place through the Blackboard system, which is Eastern’s web-based platform for online classes.

 - Good reading and writing skills